wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag

 == Changelog ==
+1.2.6 - Added ability to add rel="nofollow" to icon links.
+Also added a Donate button due to the massive time commitment of this plugin.

 1.2.5 - Updated readme.txt to improve visibility and adding screenshots

 1.2.4 - Trying something else to fix the issues with 1.2.2 and 1.2.3.